RCV Elects Candidates Who Best Reflect the Community’s Values and Priorities

 Democracy is strongest when all voices are heard.
 RCV makes ALL voices heard.

-Not only would RCV move Sacramento’s Council elections to the higher-turnout General Election, but RCV also uniquely motivates candidates to reach out to a wider range of community members.
+Not only would RCV improve voter participation by moving City Council races to the higher-turnout General Election, but RCV also uniquely motivates candidates to reach out to a wider range of community members.
 (See Ranked Choice Voting and Participation: Impacts on Deliberative Engagement.
 Smith, Haley.
 June 2016).

 RCV encourages candidates to consider a wider range of voters because, if a candidate can’t get your vote, they at least want you to mark them as your 2nd choice.
 This dynamic motivates candidates to reach out to the whole community, instead of catering to their narrower “base” of supporters.